vinayakss007/bestcrm/DESIGN.md

 ### 3.2.
 Backend Architecture

 The backend will be built entirely on Google Cloud and Firebase services.
+Our backend logic will be written in **TypeScript** and deployed as **Cloud Functions for Firebase** to maintain a consistent, full-stack TypeScript ecosystem.

 *   **Core Services:**
     *   **Firebase Authentication:** To manage user identity, supporting providers like Google, email/password, and SAML for enterprise clients.
 Custom claims will be used to manage user roles (`super_admin`, `company_admin`, `user`).
     *   **Firestore:** Our primary database.
-It will be structured for multi-tenancy.
+It will be structured for multi-tenancy and its security will be paramount.
     *   **Cloud Functions for Firebase:** For all backend business logic, background workers, and API endpoints.

 *   **Multi-Tenancy Design (Firestore):**